benjaminW78/git-hooks-versionned/README.md

 #### source for the hook-chain.sample here: http://stackoverflow.com/a/8734391

 # Explanation
-This repository is build for deploy, share, and manage hooks easely inside a git project those hooks will be triggered at some specific git actions like checkout or commit etc...
+This repository is build for deploy, share, and manage hooks easely inside a git project.

+Those hooks will be triggered at some specific git actions like checkout or commit etc...

 `hook-chain.sample` is the main script of this project and it is created by Orfalo, you could see the original post here : http://stackoverflow.com/a/8734391.